bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-10-31-gl3-migration.md

 ---

-As described in the **Install** chapter of this documentation, Greenlight v3 is a completely new software application built from the ground up while keeping the same values of the project, while changing the design and architecture.
+As described in the [install chapter](/greenlight_v3/gl3-install.html) of this documentation, Greenlight v3 is a completely new software application built from the ground up while keeping the same values of the project, while changing the design and architecture.

 Greenlight v3's database design, technology and relational modeling is different to that of v2, making both versions running on the same data tier with the same state impossible to achieve.